twinters/dynamic-template/README.md

 1. Clone this repository, and also the dependencies listed above.
 2. Open the project in an IDE that supports [Gradle](https://gradle.org/), e.g. [IntelliJ](https://www.jetbrains.com/idea/).
 3. Build the Gradle project from `build.gradle`.
-4. Run `DynamicTemplateExecutor.java`, which accepts a *"base text"* corpus and a *"context words"* corpus as its first and second arguments.
+4. Run `DynamicTemplateExecutor.java`, which accepts file paths for the *"base text"* corpus and the *"context words"* corpus as its first and second arguments.